emacs-php/php-mode/README.md

 By customizing the variable `php-executable` you can enable Flymake mode in order to see warnings and errors in real-time as you write code.

-## Better Heredoc Formatting

-The formatting for heredoc strings is better thanks to code borrowed from [pi-php-mode](https://github.com/pivaldi/pi-php-mode) (with permission).
-However, php-mode currently does not visually distinguish between nowdoc strings and heredoc strings.

 ## Search Local Documentation

 The key command `C-c C-f` will search the PHP website for documentation on the word under the cursor.
 However, if you have a [local copy of the PHP documentation](http://us2.php.net/download-docs.php) then php-mode will try searching that documentation first.
 All you need to do is customize the variable `php-manual-path` and give it the path to your copy of the documentation.
 If php-mode cannot find something locally then it will still fallback on searching the PHP website.